matthias61984/Burger/README.md

 ## Getting Started

 To install, pull files from Github into your desired directory.
+Note that installing locally will require you to change the environment back to a local database, and you will have to use the schema.sql and seeds.sql files to create the database intitially.

 ### Prerequisites